nuxt-hub/core/docs/content/docs/2.features/blob.md

 #### Using S3-Compatible Driver

 Alternatively, you can use the S3-compatible driver with Cloudflare R2.
-This is useful for deploying your project in different environments while still using Cloudflare Blob.
+This is useful for deploying your project in different environments while still using Cloudflare R2.

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({